Building a New Custom Home? Talk to an Attorney FIRST and Save Yourself Money

 For many of us, a home is the largest purchase we’ll ever make.
 When we make that purchase, we want everything to be perfect and expect the process to go smoothly.
 However, it rarely ever does.
 This is especially true in a custom home – you’re paying a premium and want to ensure your vision is realized.
 Otherwise, what is the point of building it custom?

 While these concerns are a big deal for most homeowners, the job is just another Monday for the contractor.
 Your project does not carry any particular significance for them.
-They may ignore your request to install a custom door for your bathroom, and you won’t know until the home is finished and it is too late to change.
+They may ignore your request to install a custom door for your bathroom, and you won’t know until the home is finished, at which point it will be too late to change.

-How can you be sure everything you discussed and agreed to with your contractor is followed?
+How can you be sure that everything you discussed and agreed to with your contractor is followed?

 Change Orders and Financing

-During a custom home build, things are constantly moving and changing.
-Thus, there is a standard process for it – usually called a “change order.”
+During a custom home build, things are constantly in flux and change.
+Thus, there is a standard process for it called a change order.

 However, contractors are not always the best at implementing change orders.
 Some don’t have a process for it at all.
-They may be poor communicators or may not have the best management skills.
-They’re specialized in construction, not business.
+They may be poor communicators or lack effective management skills.
+They’re specialized in construction, not always business.

 When tracking the finances of these changes, they may be worse.
-Contractors may change materials or designs without assessing the difference in price or notifying you of that change and those differences.
+Contractors may change materials or designs without assessing the resulting price difference or notifying you of such changes and their associated costs.

-How can you be sure you’re aware of any changes and the consequences of those changes?
+How can you be certain you’re aware of any changes and their consequences?
 And how can you be sure that the project’s finance account addresses those changes?

 The Mortgage